albahladeras/SalivaQTL/README.md

 ### 5. Sample and gene filtering and TMM transformation
 -Samples with more than 5M uniquely mapped reads were selected.
 -Genes with ≥ 6 reads in ≥ 20% of samples were selected.
--Read counts were normalized between samples using TMM [gene_sample_qc_tmm.R](https://github.com/albahladeras/SalivaQTL_QC_genotype/blob/main/gene_sample_qc_tmm.R)
+-Read counts were normalized between samples using TMM

-### 6. Inverse normal transformation across samples
+[gene_sample_qc_tmm.R](https://github.com/albahladeras/SalivaQTL_QC_genotype/blob/main/gene_sample_qc_tmm.R)

 ## Prepare files for eQTL analysis